 From 1999 - 2004 he was director of the Shearwater Foundation Holography program, established by Posy Jackson in 1987.
 Each year it provided 100,000 US Dollars to support and encourage creative holography, as well as honouring several artists with the annual Holography Award, given to outstanding practitioners in recognition of their major contribution to the field.

-In 2007 he became diretor of the International Holography Fund which was established to fill the gap left by the Shearwater Foundation and is now the only fund which is dedicated to supporting creative holography world-wide.
+From 2007- 2009 he was director of the International Holography Fund which was established to fill the gap left by the Shearwater Foundation and, during its short operational life, supported a wide range of creative holography projects world-wide.

 | exhibits | gallery | writing | teaching | biography | contact |